abdelrahmanyasser10/AI-ML-DL/Route_tasks/assignment_1/README.md

 ## About This Assignment

-**Assignment Name**: Introduction to Programming [cite: 1] **Course**: Machine Learning with Route Academy **Instructor**: Abdelrahman Yasser Mohamed
+**Assignment Name**: Introduction to Programming **Course**: Machine Learning with Route Academy **Instructor**: Abdelrahman Yasser Mohamed

-This assignment covers a range of introductory Python programming problems designed to build a strong foundation in core concepts like control flow, data structures, and basic algorithms[cite: 1].
+This assignment covers a range of introductory Python programming problems designed to build a strong foundation in core concepts like control flow, data structures, and basic algorithms.

 ---